Ludwigslust station: Platforms

-The station has a main platform next to the building and two central platforms, serving a total tracks.
+The station has a main platform next to the building and two central platforms, serving a total of five tracks.
 All platforms are accessible from a pedestrian underpass, which also connects Bahnhofsstraße with Wöbbeliner Straße on the south side of the station.
 The main platform can also be reached by track-side exit from the station building.
+The station is currently being rebuilt as part of the upgrade of the Berlin–Hamburg line and it is expected that it will become fully accessible during 2026.

 Other parts of the station precinct

 Northwest of the platforms are the remaining non-electrified marshalling sidings.
 These were built in 1912, including the freight office, the round roundhouse with its turntable and a water tower.
 Even the unused hump can still be seen.
 Trees were already growing in its yard's track beds in September 2011.